CSWD Materials Recovery Facility (MRF)

 MRF tours are suspended until further notice.
 We’ve just finished overhauling almost the entire plant and are still tweaking operations.
 We’re also looking at how we conduct tours in this space, and how to balance accessibility to the public with increasing safety concerns.

-We hope to again be offering MRF tours this fall, but don’t yet know for sure when or if we will be able to this season.
+We hope to again be offering MRF tours in April 2015.
 Sign up for the CSWD Newsflash to make sure you don’t miss the reopening news.

 Videos of the MRF

 Burlington Free Press video created by photographer/videographer Glenn Russell

 “Stuck in Vermont” video of the MRF created by Seven Days newspaper reporter/videographer Eva Sollberger

 YouTube video created by Antioch University student Randy Russell: